ZBreezie/NoteTaker/README.md

 # Note Taker

 ## Purpose
 A place where you can save notes to a database, so you'll never forget what you need to remember!
-An exercize in GET-ing and PUSH-ing json data from and into a server!
+An exercise in GET-ing and PUSH-ing json data from and into a server!

 ## Built With
 * HTML